Motor Ace

 Motor Ace are an Australian alternative rock band.
-Formed in Melbourne around 1998 out of the remains of another band named Snowblind, their members are Patrick "Patch" Robertson (vocals/guitar), Damian Birchall Costin (drums), Matt Balfe (bass), and Dave Ong (guitar).
+Formed in Melbourne in 1998 out of the remains of another band named Snowblind, their members are Patrick "Patch" Robertson (vocals/guitar), Damian Birchall Costin (drums), Matt Balfe (bass), and Dave Ong (guitar).

 History

 1998–2000: Early history

 Motor Ace began recording their debut release, a self-titled EP, during April 1999.
 They worked with producer Paul McKercher, who had previously worked with bands such as You Am I and The Cruel Sea.
 Along with 28 Days, Machine Gun Fellatio, and NoKTuRNL, they were part of a collection of young Australian acts signed to Festival Mushroom Records' development label Sputnik, which launched in 1999.
 The eventual track listing of their self-titled release included "Chairman of the Board", "Chromakey", "Criminal Past", "Lowrider", and "Fluke".
 Triple J gave the band heavy airplay, assisting the band on their touring schedule.
 Afterwards, the singles "Death Defy" (which was later used as the title theme for TV show The Secret Life of Us), "American Shoes", and "Hey Driver" were released throughout the course of 2000.
 Some of them charted in the top 100 of the ARIAnet singles chart, while also gaining popularity on Triple J.